• Skip to primary navigation

 Jump to Recipe

-Slice of peach dump cake and entire cake on bottom
+A serving of peach dump cake over the entire pan.

 A great simple dessert from my friend's mother.
 Fresh Peach Dump Cake aka Peach Delight is so easy to make and perfect for any occasion.